8th Science Factory: TMS–EEG Summer School and Workshop

 Prof. Marcello Massimini, University of Milan

-Aalto Brain Centre (ABC), Aalto University School of Science, Finland
+Aalto Brain Centre (ABC), Aalto University, Finland

 Department of Biomedical and Clinical Sciences “Luigi Sacco”, University of Milan, Italy